 6.2 Which types of pasta are best for cold salads?

-Short shapes like rotini, penne, farfalle, and fusilli are ideal for cold pasta salads because they hold dressings well.
+Short shapes like rotini, penne, farfalle, and fusilli work best since they hold dressing and bits of veggies.

 6.3 How do you keep pasta salad from getting soggy?

-To prevent sogginess, rinse the pasta under cold water after cooking and store the dressing separately until serving.
+Rinse the pasta under cold water after cooking and keep the dressing separate until you serve it.

 6.4 What's the best dressing for pasta salad?